-When students enter a Department of Juvenile Justice facility, they are surveyed and records are requested from the students previous school.
+Gateway Services, Duval Academy, Jacksonville Youth Academy, Duval Regional Juvenile Detention Center, Pre-Trial Detention Center, Hubbard House, and the Youth Crisis Center all fall under Delinquent and/or Neglected and at-risk classifications as the Department of Juvenile Justice Programs.
+When students enter a Department of Juvenile Justice or Neglected and at risk program, they are surveyed and records are requested from the student's previous school.
 Then the student is scheduled according to Duval County Public Schools and state guidelines.
 All assessment data is made available to all teachers including Exceptional Education status and English Language Learner status.